 - What was the theme of the first session?

 The first theme we addressed was that of screen management, awareness of their effects and how to find an alternative.
 The various exchanges with parents and the observations of social workers reveal that this is a real subject to be explored with our beneficiaries.
 Parents are asking for advice on how to avoid screens but don't know how to do otherwise.

 - Nolwenn, what is your role in these sessions?

-I have prepared these sessions for many months and have been adapted online with the social workers Hoa and Thao.
+I have prepared for many months these sessions and have been adapted online with the social workers Hoa and Thao.
 Before each session, we test the session with each other and take turns playing the role of the facilitator and the parents, in order to readjust.

 During the sessions, Tai (project manager for early childhood in Vietnam) translates everything that is said into English.
 I never intervene verbally but I may put comments to help or support an idea of a social worker.
 Then we exchange after each session to note areas for improvement in the workshop.